Downward doc: Temple neonatologist finds dual calling as yoga instructor

 On the campus of Temple University Hospital, it's not unusual to see Roschanak Mossabeb, M.D. walking around with a yoga mat tucked under her arm.

-The neonatologist in the neonatal intensive care unit can be spotted teaching a Warrior pose in a classroom in the hospital’s basement where she teaches a free pre-natal yoga class to expectant moms one Saturday a month.
+The intensive care neonatologist teaches a free pre-natal yoga class to expectant moms.

 What draws her to yoga is its interesting dichotomy, that you gain a lot of strength through calmness and relaxation, the body keeps flexible and the stretching is good for your organs.

 Yoga has been a big part of Mossabeb’s life since her medical school days in Vienna, Austria when a friend introduced her to the practice.
-She even continued to practice during her three pregnancies, though she had to stop at 20 weeks in her first pregnancy due to a challenging fellowship at the Children’s Hospital of Philadelphia.
+She continued to practice during her three pregnancies, stopping at 20 weeks in her first pregnancy due to a challenging fellowship at the Children’s Hospital of Philadelphia.

-It was during her pregnancies that she first discovered how prenatal yoga can really strengthen the bond between mother and child.
+It was during those pregnancies that she first discovered how prenatal yoga can really strengthen the bond between mother and child.

-Despite believing strongly in the benefits of yoga, however, it wasn’t until she arrived at Temple eight years ago that realized the good she could do by teaching yoga to others.
+Despite believing strongly in the benefits of yoga, it wasn’t until she arrived at Temple eight years ago that she realized the good she could do by teaching yoga to others.

 While working at Temple, Mossabeb, who lives in Newtown Square, started to notice that yoga and meditation places weren’t so easy to find near Temple's campus in North Philadelphia.